mazzoni-izw/mazzoni-begendiv/README.md

   -h, --help  show this help message and exit
 ```

-### cluserFromPairs
+### clusterFromPairs (NGSdata or RAD)

-Script to greedily construct single linkage clusters based on similarity values from pair-wise comparison with `vserach`.
+Script to greedily construct single linkage clusters based on similarity values from pairwise comparison with `vsearch`.
 Clusters are identified by finding connect components in a similarity graph using the [NetworkX](https://networkx.github.io/) package.

 ```